Lincoln Park Zoo

-Lincoln Park Zoo, also known as Lincoln Park Zoological Gardens, is a 35 acre zoo in Lincoln Park, Chicago, Illinois.
-The zoo was founded in 1868 and is the second oldest zoo in the United States.
+Lincoln Park Zoo, also known as Lincoln Park Zoological Gardens, is a 35 acre zoo in Lincoln Park in Chicago, Illinois.
+The zoo was founded in 1868 and is one of the oldest zoos in the United States.
 It is also one of a small number of zoos to offer free admission.
 The zoo is an accredited member of the Association of Zoos and Aquariums (AZA).
-In 2019 it also became an accredited arboretum.
+In 2019, it also became an accredited arboretum.

 Lincoln Park Zoo is home to a wide variety of animals.
-The zoo's exhibits include big cats, polar bears, penguins, gorillas, reptiles, monkeys, and other species totaling about 1,100 animals from some 200 species.
+The zoo's exhibits include big cats, bears, penguins, apes, reptiles, monkeys, and other species totaling about 1,100 animals from some 200 species.

 The Lincoln Park Zoo was long home to a burr oak tree which was estimated to more than 250 years old.
 The tree was cut down on May 2, 2023, due to poor health.
 Thirty-six scions of the tree were grafted onto root stock and are growing at the Morton Arboretum.